 10. The Local Church

-We believe that the local New Testament church is a visible assembly of baptized believers, associated by common faith and fellowship in the Gospel; observing the ordinances of baptism by immersion and the Lord's supper governed by His Word, exercising the gifts, rights, and privileges invested in them by His Word; that its only Scriptural officers are pastors and deacons, whose qualifications, claims, and duties are defined in the epistles I Timothy and Titus; that the mission of the church is found in the Great Commission; that each local church has the absolute right of self-government with Christ as the Head, free from the interference of any hierarchy of any individuals, churches, or organizations.
+We believe that the local New Testament church is a visible assembly of baptized believers, associated by common faith and fellowship in the Gospel; observing the ordinances of baptism by immersion and the Lord's supper governed by His Word, exercising the gifts, rights, and privileges invested in them by His Word; that its only Scriptural officers are pastors and deacons, whose qualifications, claims, and duties are defined in the epistles found in the Great Commission; that each local church has the absolute right of self-government with Christ as the Head, free from the interference of any hierarchy of any individuals, churches, or organizations.

 11. Baptism and the Lord's Supper

 We believe that Christian baptism is the immersion in water of a believer, in the name of the Father, Son, and the Holy Ghost; that it is commanded by our Lord and shall be practiced by the church; that it pictures the death, burial, and resurrection of Christ, and also the believer's death to sin and his resurrection to a new life.
-We believe that the communion of the Lord's supper is a privilege and responsibility intended only for those who are baptized believers in Christ; that the sacred use of the bread and fruit of the vine are symbolic only, commemorating together the death of Christ, and is to be preceded by solemn self-examination.
+We believe that the communion of the Lord's supper is a privilege and responsibility intended only to be observed within the setting of the local church membership; that the sacred use of the bread and fruit of the vine are symbolic only, commemorating together the death of Christ, and is to be preceded by solemn self-examination.

 Acts 8:36-39; Acts 10:48; Matthew 28:19-20; Romans 6:3-6; Colossians 2:12; Acts 2:41,42; I Corinthians 11:23-31